 Introductory Prayer: Lord, you are the source of all life because you are life itself.
 Your resurrection gives me the hope of being raised from the dead to rejoice with you in heaven forever.
 I need to dwell more often on the good you have done for us and on your promises to those who put their trust in you.
 Thank you, Jesus for taking up your life again and leading the way home to heaven.
 I love you, and I want to follow after you with all my heart.
 I want to cooperate more fully with you in bringing many others to heaven with me.

 Petition: Lord, grant me the grace of a profound apostolic zeal.

-Conversation with Christ: Lord, I have taken away from this meditation the lesson that it is time for me to wake from my slumber to fulfill your command.
+Conversation with Christ: >Lord, I have taken away from this meditation the lesson that it is time for me to wake from my slumber to fulfill your words.
 I must “go into the whole world and proclaim the Gospel to every creature.”
 Help me to realize that my past sinfulness and disbelief do not excuse me from this mission.

 Resolution:The next time I find a person struggling or in turmoil, I will offer to pray with them—or at least for them if they decline.